 Call a Nevada criminal defense attorney...

 If you have been charged with a crime in Nevada, phone our Las Vegas criminal defense lawyers at 702-DEFENSE (702-333-3673) right away for a free meeting to discuss your options.
 Depending on your case, we may be able to file a Las Vegas motion to suppress to show the police acted unlawfully and to get your case dropped.

-For more information about Nevada search and seizure laws, see our page on Nevada search and seizure laws.
 For information about California search warrants, go to our page on California search warrants.